wp-plugins/weekly-schedule/readme.txt

 == Changelog ==

+= 2.3.2 =
+* Made fixes to accept event names with single quotes in their name

 = 2.3.1 =
 * Fix check when you change time division to only check items under current schedule for conflicts